EMERGING WRITERS PROGRAM

 In 2005 the Gertrude Contemporary and Art and Australia Emerging Writers Program was established to provide a unique opportunity for emerging visual arts writers to contribute to the critical discussion of Australian contemporary art.

 Run in partnership with Australia’s leading art magazine Art and Australia, this program offers four emerging writers the opportunity to develop their writing practice, publish their work and gain further insight into the field of contemporary art writing.
-2012 will be the second year the program will be offered in New South Wales.
+2014 will be the fourth year the program will be offered in New South Wales.